The Best Keto Coconut Cake: Creamy, Delicious & Homemade

-Tip: If you have a hard time getting your homemade whipped cream to form stiff peaks, chill the bowl and beaters a few minutes before adding the heavy whipping cream, Lakanto Monkfruit Powdered, and vanilla.
-It only takes just a few minutes for the heavy whipping cream to form stiff peaks and double in size.
+Tip 2: If you have a hard time getting your homemade whipped cream to form stiff peaks for the frosting, chill the bowl and beaters a few minutes before adding the heavy whipping cream, Lakanto Monk fruit Powdered, and vanilla.
+It takes just a few minutes for the heavy whipping cream to form stiff peaks and double in size.

-You can freeze Keto Coconut Cake, without the syrup layer, icing, and coconut.
+Tip 3: You can freeze Keto Coconut Cake, without the syrup layer, icing, and coconut.
 Simply wrap the cake tightly in aluminum foil or saran wrap.
-To defrost, place in the fridge or on the counter then continue following the directions in the recipe for the sugar free syrup, icing, and coconut topping.
+To defrost, place in the fridge or on the counter, then continue following the directions in the recipe for the sugar-free syrup, icing, and coconut topping.

 Yum!
 This creamy Low Carb Coconut Cake turned out better than I imagined.
 It is moist, delicious, and full of coconut flavor.

 Tip 4: Toast some of the coconut to give a nice depth of color to the cake.
 Spread the coconut on parchment paper on a cookie sheet and bake at 325 degrees for approx 5-10.
 Stir after 3 minutes.
 Make sure to check often as once it begins to brown, it can burn quickly.

 If you aren’t already following my Easy Keto/Low Carb Recipe Page on Facebook, where I post all my new recipes, you can join here and follow me on Pinterest here.